What evidence do I need to make a personal injury claim?

 - Details and receipts of any expenses incurred as the result of your accident, including things like the travel cost to get to doctor appointments or work if you are unable to drive.

-- Proof of ownership or details of any personal belongings you are seeking compensation for, such as a bicycle ruined in an RTA or cycling accident.
+- Proof of ownership for any personal belongings ruined in the accident that you are seeking compensation for.

 Am I eligible?